 “It helps me relax, and focus more on the bigger picture of life and to see God in my everyday life.”

 “I loved the experience and felt that it helped me to connect with myself and with God in a positive way.”

 “It made my week so much more enjoyable, and I realized just how much I had to be thankful for from day to day.
 I really looked forward to meeting with my spiritual director and the prayer services, and found myself leaving these activities feeling refreshed.”

 “It gave me better, more positive perspective on my life and inspired me to build a relationship with God.”

-“I believe that the most helpful thing about participating in the Busy Person’s Moment was the sense of companionship that you receive.
+“I believe that the most helpful thing about participating in Making Space was the sense of companionship that you receive.
 Knowing that someone will be there to listen to your thoughts, to help you reflect in a positive manner and to help you find God in your worst/busiest times was a nice thing.”